-Pour the mixture into pan and leave it to cool down completely.
+Pour the mixture into the lined pan, and leave it to cool down completely.

 It can be very sticky so just use cold water to clean up any messes.

-But I just scraped off any additional mixture into another pan.
+Scrape off any additional candy batter into another pan

 Is It Gluten-Free?